 UWC: I admit to having a serious crush on Camtasia as well.
 I’m also a huge fan of both Canva and Stencil for graphics creation!

-Phew!
-So now that that’s out of my system, what can site owners do to improve local SEO?
+What can site owners do to improve local SEO?

 BC: Firstly, let me say that I agree (and commiserate) wholeheartedly, Steve!
 I can’t tell you how many e-mails I’ve received via the RWC site from people asking about “local pick-ups” simply because the site happened to come up for some sort of location-specific worm search they performed (usually the result of me mentioning that location in a blog post or something like that).